kehantan/labbook/docs/buffers_solutions/sds.rst

 **Procedure**

 #.
 Weight 1 g of SDS powder into empty bottle.
 #.
-Add 8 mL of distilled water into the bottle.
+Add 5 to 7 mL of distilled water into the bottle.
 #.
 Stir until the solution is clear.

     * This would take quite some time, about 30 mins for the solution to turn completely clear